sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 }
 ```

-## Enable Visual Editing
+## Enable visual editing

-Enable real-time, interactive live preview inside the Presentation tool of your Sanity Studio. `hydrogen-sanity` comes with a ready-to-use version of the `VisualEditing` component that's compatible with Hydrogen and Oxygen.
+Enable real-time, interactive live preview inside the [Presentation tool](https://www.sanity.io/docs/presentation) of your Sanity Studio. `hydrogen-sanity` comes with a ready-to-use version of the `VisualEditing` component that's compatible with Hydrogen and Oxygen.

 > [!NOTE]
 >